SalK91/convex_optimization/docs/convex/14_convexsets.md

 - $ \ell_\infty $ balls (axis-aligned boxes): $ \{ x : \|x\|_\infty \le r \} $.
 - Probability simplex: $ \{ x \in \mathbb{R}^n : x \ge 0, \ \sum_i x_i = 1 \} $.

-A set fails to be convex whenever some segment between two feasible points leaves the set—for example, a crescent or an annulus.
+A set fails to be convex whenever some segment between two feasible points leaves the set; for example, a crescent or an annulus.

 ## Affine sets, hyperplanes, and halfspaces